 HERNANDEZ: Yes, no question.
-It was the right thing to do because dad - my brother played in the California State League.
-And Dad came to all his games just whenever he could.
-And that would've drove me crazy.
+It was the right thing to do because Dad - my brother played in the California state league, and Dad came to all of his games just whenever he could.
+And that would have drove me crazy.
 Gary had a different relationship with my father than I did with him.
-And, yes, it was the right thing to do to get me away from him and get me to stand up on my own two feet.
+And yes, it was the right thing to do to get me away from him and get me to stand up on my own two feet.

 DAVIES: Was he hypercritical?
 You felt like you just couldn't please him?